MicrosoftDocs/Viva/Viva/insights/advanced/analyst/partner-integration.md

 ### Process analytics data

 To process analytics data sent to your application, you have the option of using either a push or a pull model to start processing.

+>[!Note]
+>The sample pipeline we provide on GitHub doesn’t have a built-in notification method.

 The sample pipeline we provide on GitHub uses a push model, which works like this:

 The Azure Data Factory pipeline powering the data movement notifies your application when new data is available.
 There are a couple of ways the pipeline can do this:

-* It can invoke an Azure function when data in your Blob Storage account changes.
-Refer to the [Azure function overview](https://github.com/microsoftgraph/dataconnect-solutions/tree/VIvaInsightsARM/ARMTemplates/genericPipelineWithAzureFunctionTrigger) and [Blob Storage trigger sample](/azure/azure-functions/functions-bindings-storage-blob-trigger?tabs=in-process%2Cextensionv5&pivots=programming-language-csharp) to understand how this function is configured.
-This is the method our sample pipeline on GitHub uses.
-* The Azure Data Factory pipeline can invoke a web activity that makes a REST call to your application’s backend, notifying it that new data is available.
-Web activities are described in [Web activity in Azure Data Factory and Azure Synapse Analytics](/azure/data-factory/control-flow-web-activity).
+The Azure Data Factory pipeline powering the data movement can notify your application when new data is available.
+The recommended approach is to invoke a web activity that makes a REST call to your application’s backend once the copy operation completes.
+For more information about web activities, refer to [Web activity in Azure Data Factory and Azure Synapse Analytics](/azure/data-factory/control-flow-web-activity).
 You can edit our sample template to include this activity as an extra step.

 #### How to use a pull model

-Optionally, you can have your application continuously poll the Blob Storage account for changes using the [Blob Storage SDK](/azure/storage/blobs/storage-quickstart-blobs-dotnet) or [REST API](/rest/api/storageservices/).
-To do this, your application can maintain a “watermark” of the last processed folder’s timestamp so that failed processing can be retried.

-Use the SDK or REST API to download data from your Blob Storage account to a local destination (or cloud storage outside of Azure).
+Optionally, you can have your application programmatically start the Azure Data Factory pipeline and continuously poll it for completion.
+We describe programmatic usage of the Data Factory more in [Programmatic configuration](#programmatic-configuration).

 ### Related information